christianAckman/Detection-of-State/README.md

 # Detection-of-State
-* Windows 7 Service made to run on a client PC.

-* This service runs every 60 sec and detects the current session state and writes log information in a .txt file.
+* Windows 7 service runs every 60 sec and detects the current session state and writes log information in a .txt file.